howlinbash/blogposts/2017-08-18-how-i-built-howlinbash.md

 - pulls the latest blogposts
 - builds an image and tags it `next`
 - pushes the image to docker hub
-- SSHes into my server
+- SSHes into the server
 - pulls the `next` image and retags it `staging`
 - reboots the server to load image to dev.howlinbash.com